ikostan/Exercism_Python_Track/README.md

 git push origin master
 ```

-### How to fix in case .gitignore is ignored by Git:
+### How to fix in case .gitignore is ignored by Git
 Even if you haven't tracked the files so far, Git seems to be able to "know" about them even after you add them to .gitignore.<br/>
 **NOTE:** First commit your current changes, or you will lose them.<br/>
 Then run the following commands from the top folder of your Git repository:<br/>